• Skip to primary navigation

 Apples: Granny Smith, Honeycrisp or other less sweet apple varieties work well in this recipe.

-Storage: Apple cake will stay fresh covered for up to 4 days in the fridge or for up to 2 months in the freezer.
+Storage: Apple yogurt cake will stay fresh for up to 4 days in the fridge or 2 months in the freezer.

 Did you make this recipe?